 32## This example uses a simplified history management for demonstration.

-33## Real applications need robust session and history tracking.
+33## Real applications need robust session and history tracking for agent persistence.

 34message_history = RunnableWithMessageHistory(